rubencosta13/Temporary-files-cleaner/readme.md

 ## Pre-requisites:

-- Recommended to have a discord server, to receive the data;
+- Recommended having a discord server, to receive the data;
     - Create a webhook
-    - Go into .env and define the webhook url
+    - Go into .env and define the webhook URL
     - Download all the packages using ``npm install``, use ``npm build`` to make an executable with nexe.
-(Caution: Some antivurus will flag it has virus.
+(Caution: Some antivirus will flag it has virus.
 Why?
 You may ask.
-Response: It removes os folders, specifically temporary folders: ["temp", "%temp%", "prefetch"], so dont worry!)
+Response: It removes OS folders, specifically temporary folders: ["temp", "%temp%", "prefetch"], so don't worry!)
     - Optional, but should be fixed in the next updates:
-        - Go in to task scheduler:
+        - Go to task scheduler:
         - Click on: "Create Task"
         - Name the task something knowledgeable: e.g. "Monitor computer task"
         - Click on the "Triggers" tab